nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `PHONE_NUMBER` is the elderly’s phone number. **This must be included.**
 * `LANGUAGE` is the elderly’s preferred language for communication. **This must be included.**
 * `ADDRESS` is the elderly’s address to be visited. **This must be included.**
-* `LAST_VISIT` is the last date that the user has visited the elderly. **This is optional to include.**
+* `LAST_VISIT` is the last datetime that the user has visited the elderly. **This is optional to include.**
-* `VISIT` is the next scheduled date for the elderly’s visit. **This is optional to include.**
+* `VISIT` is the next scheduled datetime for the elderly’s visit. **This is optional to include.**

 Examples:
-* `add n/John p/12345678 l/English a/College Avenue East 18, New College` adds an elderly and details without the `LAST_VISITED` and `VISIT_DATE`.
+* `add n/John p/12345678 l/English a/College Avenue East 18, New College` adds an elderly and details without the `LAST_VISITED` and `VISIT`.
-* `add n/Johnny p/87654321 l/Malay a/200 Toa Payoh Avenue 53  lv/2021-09-31` adds an elderly and details without the `VISIT_DATE`.
+* `add n/Johnny p/87654321 l/Malay a/200 Toa Payoh Avenue 53  lv/2021-09-31 17:00` adds an elderly and details without the `VISIT`.
-* `add n/Janet p/54860332 l/Tamil a/200 Toa Payoh Avenue 26 v/2021-10-31` adds an elderly and details without the `LAST_VISITED`.
+* `add n/Janet p/54860332 l/Tamil a/200 Toa Payoh Avenue 26 v/2021-10-31 09:00` adds an elderly and details without the `LAST_VISITED`.
-* `add n/Jane p/54867392 l/Chinese a/200 Toa Payoh Avenue 56  lv/2021-09-31 v/2021-10-31` adds an elderly and details with `LAST_VISITED` and `VISIT_DATE`.
+* `add n/Jane p/54867392 l/Chinese a/200 Toa Payoh Avenue 56  lv/2021-09-31 10:00 v/2021-10-31 16:00` adds an elderly and details with `LAST_VISITED` and `VISIT`.

 ### Delete an elderly or corresponding visit : `delete`